Prince Alfred Bridge: History

 By 1932, it was thought that, "the iron spans, then being sixty-five years old, could hardly be relied upon for a further period of service much in excess of thirty years (the average expected life of a timber girder span as used on viaducts), which would bring them to an age of practically 100 years.
 Apart from not being heavy enough to carry the present-day standard bridge loading, old age had probably affected the iron and caused some loss of strength."
 However, after considering a number of options for a new bridge it was admitted that, 'It was plain that the existing iron trusses, though light and of unusual design, viewed from the aspect of modern structural practice, were in good order and were capable of rendering efficient service for the life of at least one more timber approach.'

 Since that time, the timber deck has changed arrangement a number of times, and the ironwork has been painted with a number of different systems (originally white, now grey).
 In the early 1960s a footway was added to one side of the bridge, which remains today.
 Good design and quality construction have given a durable bridge able to carry much heavier loads that originally intended or foreseen, and for much longer than had been imagined.

 Located on the main Sydney to Melbourne route, the Prince Alfred Bridge carried huge volumes of traffic in its lifetime until 1977 when the Hume Highway was realigned to bypass Gundagai with the construction of Sheahan Bridge.
 The Prince Alfred Bridge continued to carry local traffic over the Murrumbidgee River between North and South Gundagai; until it was declared unsafe for vehicular and pedestrian traffic.

 Two spans of the wooden viaduct over O I Bell Drive and a span over Landon Street were demolished in May 2021 due to safety concerns, as the sections had significantly deteriorated.

-Due to further significant deterioration, demolition of the timber viaduct commenced in early November 2021 due to the significant safety risk that the deteriorated timber viaduct poses to the public.
+Due to further significant deterioration, the remainder of the timber viaduct was demolished in November 2021 due to the significant safety risk that the deteriorated timber viaduct posed to the public.